everscale-actions/tonos-se/README.md

 To make the process of building fast and easy we use Github Actions and Workflow yml files to prepare three application packs for different operating systems: Linux, MacOS and Windows.
 A group of three application packs is called release.
 An application pack is a tar.gz archive that contains different application and configuration files for them like:

-- nginx
+- Nginx
-- arangodb
+- ArangoDB
-- q-server
+- Q Server
-- ton node
+- Ton Node

 <img width="1171" alt="Screenshot 2021-03-17 at 15 13 51" src="https://user-images.githubusercontent.com/54890287/111465671-715e0100-8733-11eb-8e9b-029bde427b93.png">

+If new version is released, the tool will automatically detect a new version of application pack, download it and install.

 > Note: release has the same version of ton node's version available releases published.